smartcontractkit/external-adapters-js/packages/composites/bob/README.md

 See the [Composite Adapter README](../README.md) for more information on how to get started.

+---

+## Endpoints
 - `endpoint`: The parameter to query for.
-Default: "difficulty"
+Default: "format"
+- Currently, there is only one "endpoint:" format.
+This adapter was designed so that adding new internal endpoints would be easy to implement.

+### Format Endpoint:

+---

 ### Input Params